Quickback Docs

 Bulk Import (Standalone, No Record)

-export default defineActions(contacts, {
+export default defineActions(candidates, {

 bulkImport: {

-description: "Import contacts from CSV",
+description: "Import candidates from job board CSV",

 standalone: true,

-path: "/contacts/import",
+path: "/candidates/import",

 input: z.object({